 If you want to run your blog as a business, you’ll have to do more than just write a few articles each month.
 There are lots of behind-the-scenes tasks that help bloggers prosper and thrive!
 Don’t get us wrong – your content is still the most valuable part of your blog!
 But, there are many things you can do to help more people see your content and drive that monetization.
 That’s what we’ll get into next:

 Even if you’re an expert in your niche, there will still be research involved.
 Valuable internal linking gives you more credibility and better search engine optimization (SEO).
 If you’re blogging as a business, SEO will be very important when it comes to driving traffic to your blog posts.
 Spend time finding high-quality sources that will build trust with your readers and Google web crawlers!

 Depending on the type of blog you run, you may need to gain some photography skills!
 High-quality images are very important for SEO, professionalism, and readability.
-If you’re a lifestyle blogger who relies on images of your own life, outfits, or recipes, a good camera and good photo editing software is a must.
+If you’re a lifestyle blogger who relies on images of your own life, outfits, or recipes, a good camera, and good photo editing software are a must.
 We have a few suggested products here.

 If you feel you don’t have a decent understanding of lighting, angles, and other photography basics, watching some YouTube videos or taking an online course is definitely a smart investment!
 We also recommend following other influencers or bloggers in your niche to gain inspiration and learn about the types of images people love to see!

 When blogging, there are tons of graphic design needs!
 Whether it’s graphics for your blog posts, social media pages, or merch items, you’ll need to do some quick designing.
 Now, if you’re getting super overwhelmed by the thought of having to draw or use complicated software like PhotoShop, don’t worry!
 There are lots of user-friendly beginner graphic design tools like Canva, that are loaded with pre-made templates and images!